MaxDBNET/archive/Staff-Handbook.md

 ### Ban Time

-This is really up to the person that's banning.
+Aside from the several fixed length stated in the punishment column, this is really up to the person that's banning.
 Generally, I base this off on % of players affected by this action.

 So team killing, which only affects the minority of the players, will receive two days ban.
 But for stat boosting, this affects everyone; I'd do a week ban.